Nancy Gale Martin, President

-Jim McQueston, President
+Jim McQueston, Secretary

 Jim is an attorney in Montpelier, Vermont.
 He retired from the National Life Group in 2012 after a long career in National Life’s Law Department.
 He is an avid walker and hiker.
 Jim and his wife, Agathe, are long-time residents of Montpelier.

 Claudia Brousseau is a longtime resident of Central Vermont, and is employed by the Vermont Department of Taxes as a Corporate Section Chief.
 Claudia holds a Bachelor’s Degree from Norwich University, and a Master’s Degree from Golden Gate University, and is a CPA licensed in the State of Vermont.
 Claudia and her husband Peter, live in Montpelier, and have one daughter Lauren, who recently graduated from Norwich University and married her college sweetheart Michael.
 Her husband Peter is an active business owner of a slate quarry in the Central Vermont area.
 They enjoy family time, walking, camping and spending time with their two Great Dane rescue dogs: Levi and Bella.